 The only year in recent memory with a semblance of consistency at shortstop was in 2010 after the Twins traded for JJ Hardy.
 He was the Opening Day starter and he led the team in games played at the position.
 There were still injury concerns with Hardy as he only played in 101 games but it was still more consistent than the last two years.

 But in 2011, the Twins put a lot of stock into Tsuyoshi Nishioka - and this plan failed miserably.
 He didn't work out at second base and he was even more of a disaster when they moved him to shortstop.
 After spending almost all of last season being less than mediocre at Triple-A, he went back to Japan.
 One of the biggest regrets (besides Nishioka being horrible) might be that the team parted ways with Hardy to make room for their Japanese import.

 Last season, the Twins started the year with newly signed free agent Jamey Carroll at shortstop.
 Brian Dozier was coming off a very good season in the minor leagues after being named the team's minor league player of the year.
 Carroll didn't exactly hit the cover off the ball so the Twins handed the reigns to Dozier.
 It wasn't pretty for Dozier either and he ended the year in the minor leagues.

-The revolving door at shortstop needs to stop or the rest of Twins Territory is going to continue to have a sick feeling in their stomach.
+Revolving doors have their uses, but eventually one needs to leave get out or one becomes nauseous.
+Similarly, the Twins revolving door at shortstop needs to stop or the rest of Twins Territory is going to continue to have a sick feeling in their stomach.